docarray/docarray/docs/data_types/table/table.md

 # Table

+DocArray supports many different modalities including tabular data.
+This section will show you how to load and handle tabular data in DocArray.

 ## Load CSV table

+A common way to store tabular data is via `.csv` files.
-You can easily load tabular data from `csv` file into a DocumentArray.
-For example,
+You can easily load such data from a given `.csv` file into a DocumentArray.
+Let's take a look at the following example file, which includes data about book and their authors and publishing year.

 ```text
 title,author,year